Jesse Labelle: Early life

 Born February 12, 1982, in Toronto, Ontario, Labelle first learned the guitar in his pre-teens, and played in a number of rock bands throughout high school.
 After graduation, Labelle discovered he had a knack for "picking apart songs" and began pursuing a career as a songwriter.

 Through the next couple of years, he wrote for local bands in Toronto, New York City, and Nashville as well as penning material for himself.
 A performance on Citytv's Speaker's Corner programme caught the attention of up-and-coming singer Fefe Dobson, who invited Labelle to write with her and perform in her band.

 None of these collaborations made it onto any of Dobson's studio albums, however this experience did bring Labelle into contact with songwriter/producer Jay Levine and ultimately led to a development deal with Arista Records.
 Sometime in the mid-2000s, talent scouts for Wax Records attended a showcase of Labelle's at a Toronto café, resulting in Labelle signing with the label in 2009.

 2001–2002 : Identically Different (I.D)

 Identically Different, simply known as I.D, was a Canadian boyband that reached mild popularity in Canada throughout 2001.
 They released their self-titled debut album the same year with the lead single, "Busted" followed by "Let's Play" which both gained popularity on YTV's Hitlist and local FM radio stations.
 They split in 2002, as the boy band craze faded.
-Jesse Labelle was a member of the group alongside Gary Laranja, Joe Abbruscatto, Mark Ghezzo and Darryl Snider.
+Jesse Labelle was a member of the group alongside Gary Laranja, Joe Abbruscato, Mark Ghezzo and Darryl Snider.
 They never released another album.